Who Should Play Samus Aran in a “Metroid” Film? (80s August Special)

 Her “Oakland booty in the back” would fill out the Zero Suit quite nicely, though.

 As we mentioned in the outset, a Metroid movie is almost certainly a bad idea.
-Not only is it very likely that Hollywood will screw it up, but the essence of what makes Metroid unique is not conducive to a feature film.
+Not only is it very likely that modern Hollywood will screw it up, but the essence of what makes Metroid unique is not conducive to a feature film.
 Sure, there are elements of action and horror, but the sense of isolation pervasive throughout the game series is unlikely to lend itself well to a high-budget film.

 Who do you want to see play Samus Aran?
 Should a movie based on Nintendo’s Metroid be made at all?
 Go ahead and shred us freely in the comments!